Diljit Dosanjh: 2003–2015: Regional success

 Dosanjh made a guest appearance in the April 2013 Punjabi film Bikkar Bai Sentimental with his track "Main Fan Bhagat Singh Da".
 Inspired by the success of Jatt & Juliet, the producers of the film released a sequel to the film, titled Jatt & Juliet 2, in June 2013.
 Dosanjh played the role of a cop in the film.
 The film had nine songs in the soundtrack, of which four were sung by Dosanjh.
 He gave vocals for the track "Main Taan Aidaan Hi Nachna" from the soundtrack of the Bollywood film Yamla Pagla Deewana 2, which was released in June 2013.
 In August 2013, Dosanjh's music video "Proper Patola" was released on Vevo, making it the first Punjabi song to be featured on Vevo.
 The single, composed by Badshah, received over one million hits on YouTube just within a fortnight of its release.
 Dosanjh said: "I extend my thanks to all who have liked watching the song.
 I'm glad to live up to the expectations of all, and with their faith in me."
-Diljit shot for his next Punjabi film Disco Singh, which was released on 11 April 2014.
+Dosanjh shot for his next Punjabi film Disco Singh, which was released on 11 April 2014.
 The film, directed and written by Anurag Singh, also features Surveen Chawla and is shot in Delhi NCR.
 In 2014, he worked for the film Punjab 1984, which is set in the backdrop of 1984–86 Punjab insurgency.
 The film was released on 27 June 2014 and is directed by Anurag Singh.
 The film won National Film Award for Best Feature Film in Punjabi.
-Diljit is only the first south Asian artist who visited the US headquarters of Google, Facebook, Twitter, YouTube and Instagram on the same day.
+Dosanjh is only the first south Asian artist who visited the US headquarters of Google, Facebook, Twitter, YouTube, and Instagram on the same day.
 In 2015, he sang in a duet song in Coke Studio @ MTV Season 4, Ki Banu Duniya Da, with the singer Gurdas Maan which was released on 15 August 2015 and was broadcast on 16 August 2015 on MTV India.
-Diljit's second film from 2015 Mukhtiar Chadha was appreciated for his unique role in it.
-In 2015, the Most Sensational Celebrities (MSC) study among most famous people in Pollywood, the riskiest personalities on the web, Diljit Dosanjh was found number one from number five in 2014 thus leaving behind Mika Singh, Gippy Grewal and Harbhajan Mann.
+Dosanjh's second film from 2015 Mukhtiar Chadha was appreciated for his unique role in it.
+In 2015, the Most Sensational Celebrities (MSC) study among most famous people in Pollywood, the riskiest personalities on the web, Dosanjh was found number one from number five in 2014 thus leaving behind Mika Singh, Gippy Grewal and Harbhajan Mann.